Art Walks CLT

 Tinguely uses place as an inspiration.
 Find the lion’s head plaque.
 It came from the historic Hotel Charlotte which was torn down to make way for the Carillion Building.

-Fun Fact: In 1988, magician David Copperfield filmed a television special in the building minutes before explosives were detonated and the building collapsed.
+Fun Fact: In 1988, magician David Copperfield filmed a television special in the former building minutes before explosives were detonated and the building collapsed.

 What other elements in the sculpture do you see that connect to the city of Charlotte?